The Class of 2018 will be the pilot group for this initiative.

 - Annie Jones, director of Residence Life, email@example.com

-- Kelly Kraft-Meyer, director of Academic Advising, firstname.lastname@example.org
+- Kelly Kraft-Meyer, Associate Dean of Academic Services, firstname.lastname@example.org

 - Marcia Thom-Kaley, assistant professor of music, email@example.com

 - Marcia Robertson, associate professor of English, firstname.lastname@example.org